mfe-/DataStructures.Algorithms/Readme.md

 [![Build status](https://ci.appveyor.com/api/projects/status/ochuuevuytt1ekin/branch/master?svg=true)](https://ci.appveyor.com/project/mfe-/get-the-solution/branch/master)

-## DataStructures (Work in Progress - Experimental)
+## DataStructures (Experimental)

-Contains the current datastructures

 - The graphs datastructure with it vertices and edges is implemented as "linked list".
   - The idea is that it is not neccessary to load the entire graph to execute an algorithm.
   - Each vertex can save a generic `Value`.
-This gives you the ability to save the data.
   - The graph is fully (de)serializeable.
 - LinkedList (will be reimplemented [see](https://github.com/mfe-/Abstract.DataStructures.Algorithms/issues/3))

+## DataStructures.UI

+Wpf control to visualize, create and edit a graph.
+See [here](https://github.com/mfe-/Abstract.DataStructures.Algorithms/blob/master/UI/DataStructures.UI/Readme.md).

-## Introduction
+### Introduction

 When taking a beginners class at the technical university of vienna, I started to implement and adopt some lessions from the algorithms and data structures course.